Prince William’s Partying: A Break Before A Tough Trip To City Where Diana Died

 — Celtic Collectibles (@CollectCelticFC) March 15, 2017

-Prince William let off more than a little steam recently when he spent the weekend hanging out with friends on the ski hill in Verbier.
+Prince William let off more than a little steam recently when he spent the weekend hanging out with friends on the ski slopes in Verbier.

-While his grandmother Queen Elizabeth and other members of the royal family were getting ready for Commonwealth Day services, William was off partying in a nightclub and out on the slopes.
+While his grandmother, Queen Elizabeth, and other members of the royal family were getting ready for Commonwealth Day services, William was off partying in a nightclub and out on the slopes.
 He skipped out on Monday’s Commonwealth Day events after jetting back home to Kate Middleton late Sunday night.

-Queen Elizabeth attended the service, which is Britain’s “largest interfaith gathering,” along with her husband, Prince Philip, their son and heir, Prince Charles, and his younger son Prince Harry.
+Queen Elizabeth attended the service, which is Britain’s “largest interfaith gathering,” along with her husband, Prince Philip, their son and heir, Prince Charles, and his youngest son, Prince Harry.

 What’s that?
 Lovable rapscallion Prince Harry was at church with the family while his responsible big brother was recovering from a night out clubbing with friends?

-Prince William is supposed to be the “perennially reliable elder prince, the family man who is also second in line to the throne after his even more serious father, Prince Charles.
-Prince Harry seems to have moved on from his early problems with bad decision-making, but to see Harry carrying out royal duties while William hits the slopes and the clubs makes for instant criticism of Prince William.
+Prince William is supposed to be the “perennially reliable elder prince, the family man who is also second-in-line to the throne after his even more serious father, Prince Charles.
+Prince Harry seems to have moved on from his early problems with bad decision-making but to see Harry carrying out royal duties while William hits the slopes and the clubs makes for instant criticism of Prince William.

 But the reality is that Prince William and Kate Middleton do not regularly take part in Commonwealth Day events.
 The Prince has only been to two of the services in his whole life.
-He and Middleton are ramping up their royal duties as they step into several additional patronages assigned to them by Queen Elizabeth, and they have taken on a busy schedule of obligations since the New Year.
+He and Kate are ramping up their royal duties as they step into several additional patronages assigned to them by Queen Elizabeth, and they have taken on a busy schedule of obligations since the New Year.

 The sun has labelled Prince William as work shy – a ridiculous label – he has served his country & flown the air ambulance #irresponsible